Q: How can I pick out a tag this year?

 Q: What is Shop with Scrip?

-A: For your convenience during the weekends the weekends from November 7-December 6, we will have the St. Cletus School Shop with Scrip available in the Parish Center.
+A: For your convenience during the weekends of November 13/14 & November 20/21, we will have the St. Cletus School Shop with Scrip available in the church narthex.
 This is a gift card purchasing program via the school that allows St. Cletus School to get a percentage of the proceeds as a fundraiser.
 It does not cost you anything extra to participate.
-They accept cash and check.
+We accept cash, check, and credit card.
 You do not need to purchase a gift card through Scrip.

 Q: Can’t people purchase alcohol with gift cards?